 As most of you know who have ever read about my motto of ‘My Age, Not Your Business” in other posts, I can certainly share with you that it is safe to say that I am over 5o.
-Fifty, Fit, and Fabulous!
+Fifty, Fit, and Fabulous over 50!
 Does that sound conceited?
 I assure you that there is no conceit intended.
 It is simply the fact that I have earned the position of confidence.
 You should do the same.
 That being said, I can attest to some simple but good habits that I have adopted to have an impact on my Fit & Fabulous state.
 I am even proud to say that although good genes are present in my family, we have also learned and are still learning lessons on how to stay healthy, fit, and fabulous.

 To everything, there is a season.
 So, as we travel in our different seasons of life, we may encounter grey strands, a few changes in our body, as well as a few aches and pains.
 For many of us, however, aging creeps up on us and comes as a surprise.
 One minute we are that sweet young thing, and what seems like the next minute, we are in the group that some younger people consider old people.
 We were once there as well, and before they know it, they will experience this season.
 Age sneaks up on us when we least expect it and sometimes causes havoc with our memory, and anything else it can throw at us.
 However, if we prepare ourselves, we can laugh in its face!